lix-pm/lix.client/README.md

 ## Concepts

-Lix was designed based on a few key concepts that we believe have helped package managers for other languages be successful.
-Understanding these concepts can help you understand the way Lix works.
+lix was designed based on a few key concepts that we believe have helped package managers for other languages be successful.
+Understanding these concepts can help you understand the way lix works.

 - **Every haxe dependency is easy to find, look in `haxe_libraries/${libName}.hxml`.**